Cingulara/openrmf-docs/README.md

 There is a stack.yml file in here to run the API .net core pieces, messaging subscriber for scoring, as well as local NATS and MongoDB.
 It uses 10+ images pulled from DockerHub, 1 being the NATS messaging.
 You can certainly pull down the individual git repos or even pull the individual images and run them.
 I just did this so it was easier later and so I could show myself I could get it all running.
 I also have a local-stack for those wanting to do development and use the local copies you build.
 And an infra-stack to just run a single instance of MongoDB and NATS to test interactively.

 ## Creating MongoDB Users by Hand
 If you wish you can create a MongoDB setup just to persist your data and see what it does.
 I am not doing that yet as this is more of an alpha or pre-alpha for now.

-### creating the user for READ/SAVE/UPLOAD by hand
-* ~/mongodb/bin/mongo 'mongodb://root:myp2ssw0rd@localhost'
-* use admin
-* db.createUser({ user: "openstig" , pwd: "openstig1234!", roles: ["readWriteAnyDatabase"]});
-* use openstig
-* db.createCollection("Artifacts");

-### creating the user for TEMPLATES by hand
-* ~/mongodb/bin/mongo 'mongodb://root:myp2ssw0rd@localhost'
-* use admin
-* db.createUser({ user: "openstigtemplate" , pwd: "openstig1234!", roles: ["readWriteAnyDatabase"]});
-* use openstigtemplate
-* db.createCollection("Templates");

-### creating the database user SCORES by hand
-* ~/mongodb/bin/mongo 'mongodb://root:myp2ssw0rd@localhost'
-* use admin
-* db.createUser({ user: "openstigscore" , pwd: "openstig1234!", roles: ["readWriteAnyDatabase"]});
-* use openstigscore
-* db.createCollection("Scores");

-## connecting to the database collection straight (example)
-~/mongodb/bin/mongo 'mongodb://openstig:openstig1234!@localhost/openstig?authSource=admin'
+Checkout the [create users by hand](create-users-by-hand.md) readme for more on that.

 ## cleaning up the Docker volumes and such every so often
 * run `docker volume rm $(docker volume ls -qf dangling=true)`